Paraffin Wax vs. Soy Wax Candles

 Because of its large, defined crystal structure, paraffin wax has a higher melting point, between 120-160°F (49-71°C).
 Soy wax has a lower melting point than that, making it easier to burn in cooler environments or during colder seasons like winter.
 This lower point also lowers your risk of accidentally burning yourself if the candle gets knocked over or there’s some sort of accident.
 Soy wax can melt on its own if you live in a very hot area where temperatures rise into the lower end of that range.
 Because of the crystal structure, paraffin wax also tends to be harder and more brittle, while soy wax is softer and more pliable.

 Soy wax has a stronger fragrance.

 Due to the lack of soot and toxins released into the air, soy wax candles have a stronger scent profile than paraffin wax candles.
 The chemicals released by paraffin wax can interfere with the scent during burning, which kind of defeats the point of lighting a candle.
 Since you can’t add extra fragrances to candles (too much fragrance oil will compromise the wax), having a clean burn that really shows off the aroma is important.
 After all, you’re probably not burning the candle for light, but rather for its scent.

-The United States is the world’s greatest producer of soybeans, so chances are good that your soy candle is made from crops grown here in the U.S. Our soy candles take things one step further since they’re hand-poured in the U.S. Buying our soy candles helps support farmers and workers in the United States and strengthens the local economy.
+The United States is the world’s greatest producer of soybeans, so chances are good that your soy candle is made from crops grown here in the U.S. Buying our soy candles helps support farmers and workers in the United States and strengthens the local economy.

 When it comes to candles, you can’t go wrong with soy wax.
 Shop our collection of soy wax candles today to get your new favorite gift.